victusfate/Legends/_includes/index.md

 SKL refers to the Skill level (usually melee or missile, in the case of combat).
 If the character doesnt have an appropriate skill, then they have a penalty of 2 to the roll (giving them Agi + d20 - 2).
-If a character isnt caught unawares, and tries to dodge the enemy's attack (default), their EVADE value is what determines the target difficulty number for the attack.
+If a character isn't caught unawares, and tries to dodge the enemy's attack (default), their EVADE value is what determines the target difficulty number for the attack.
 The EVADE value of the target is determined by the following: